When Is the Exact Time to Harvest Cannabis Plants?

 1. Your plants are not harvest-ready if the pistils are white and sticking up.
 It is the same if the trichomes are clear.
 Harvesting now will result in a low yield and decreased potency.

-2. Wait until your plants have stopped growing new pistils, and at least 40% of them have changed color and curled in.
+2. Wait until your plants have stopped growing new pistils and at least 40% of them have changed color and curled in.
 Now, you are officially at the very beginning of the harvesting window.
 It is still too early, but at least you haven’t ruined your hard work.
 Ideally, you will wait a week or so, but we recommend monitoring your plants daily from this point.

 4. Wait until 70%+ of the pistils have changed color and curled in.
 You also need the majority of trichomes to have a cloudy color with little balls on top.
 This is the right moment for harvesting if maximum potency is your goal.
-Don’t waste any more time because your plants will start to degrade rapidly from this point onwards.
+Don’t waste any more time because your plants will start to degrade rapidly from this point on.

 5. There are a few sativa strains with trichomes that don’t change color.
 If this happens, wait a little while.
 If they still don’t change color, you should harvest before the quality of the bud declines.